Adelinked/E-commerce/README.md

 3. [Trivia API](https://opentdb.com/api_config.php) -
    The Open Trivia Database provides a completely free JSON API for use in programming projects.
 Use of this API does not require a API Key, just generate the URL below use it in your own application to retrieve trivia questions.

+## Resources used

+- [with-redux-thunk](https://github.com/vercel/next.js/tree/canary/examples/with-redux-thunk) - An example to show how to integrate Redux and Redux Thunk in Next.js.

 You can see the the result of the application deployed here: https://quiz-app-adelinked.netlify.app